eduardomrocha/dotfiles/README.md

 3. Make your changes, save, and close the editor. `sops` will **automatically re-encrypt the file** upon saving.
 4. Commit the updated (and still encrypted) `secrets.yaml` file.
 5. Run `make personal` or `make work` to load the new environment variables into your system.

+---

+### A Note on Home Manager Installation

+You might notice that there is no separate step to "install Home Manager".
+This is by design.
+Because we are using Nix Flakes, Home Manager is defined as a direct dependency in our `flake.nix` file.
+The `make work` command (which runs `home-manager switch --flake ...`) takes care of fetching and running the correct version of Home Manager automatically.
+This is one of the great advantages of using Flakes, as it makes the entire setup more self-contained and reproducible.